 Encampments are locations where one or more people live in an unsheltered area setup either on private or public property.
 Encampments may appear as a single tent, or a group of tents.

 The City of Hamilton remains committed to ensuring that people experiencing homelessness receive the support they need while at the same time ensuring public spaces remain safe and accessible to all residents.

-The City’s approved Encampment Response Protocol outlines an approach for how staff of the City’s Encampment Task Force and homeless-serving partners work to engage those residing in encampments and help them transition to safer, more humane, and legal accommodations.
+The City’s approved Encampment Response Protocol outlines an approach for how staff of the City’s Encampment Response Team and homeless-serving partners work to engage those residing in encampments and help them transition to safer, more humane, and legal accommodations.
 An encampment site is only scheduled to be cleared once everyone at that location has been assessed, once everyone has been offered safe, indoor space; and notice has been provided to give people time and help to collect personal belongings.

 Guiding Principles and Approach